Discover the best practices for detecting and preventing data exfiltration attacks on your business or organization.

 What Is Data Exfiltration?

-Also known as data theft, data expiration, data extrusion, and data exfil, data exfiltration typically happens through hacking, malware, or social engineering attack.
+Also known as data theft, data expiration, data extrusion, and data exfil, data exfiltration typically happens through hacking, malware, or social engineering attacks.
 It can involve the theft of many types of information, including:

-• Usernames, passwords, and other log-in credentials.
+• Usernames, passwords, and other login credentials.

-• Confidential enterprise data including intellectual property or internal strategy documents.
+• Confidential enterprise data, including intellectual property or internal strategy documents.

 • Personal data about customers, employees, or clients.